Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

       unavailable then it is ``None``.

-The module defines the following exceptions:
+The module defines two exceptions:

-.. exception:: ProcessError

-   The base class of all :mod:`multiprocessing` exceptions.

-.. exception:: BufferTooShort

-   Exception raised by :meth:`Connection.recv_bytes_into()` when the supplied buffer object is too small for the message read.

 .. exception:: AuthenticationError

-   Raised when there is an authentication error.
+   Exception raised when there is an authentication error.

-.. exception:: TimeoutError

-   Raised by methods with a timeout when the timeout expires.

 **Examples**